Current status of MSSM Higgs sector with LHC 13 TeV data: Parameter space and current bounds

-The observation of a charged Higgs boson signal will be a clear hint of BSM physics.
+The observation of a charged Higgs boson will be a clear hint of BSM physics.
 The bounds on charged Higgs masses from the direct searches at the Large Electron-Positron (LEP) collider is $M_H^{\pm} > 78.6$ GeV~\cite{Abbiendi:2013hk}.
 The production and decay of the charged Higgs mostly depend on the charged Higgs mass.
-If the charged Higgs is lighter than the top-quark, i.e., $M_H^{\pm}< (m_t - m_b)$ then the charged Higgs is produced mostly from $t \bar t $ process and decays to $\tau \nu$ final state.
+If the charged Higgs is lighter than the top-quark, i.e. $M_H^{\pm}< (m_t - m_b)$, then the charged Higgs is produced mostly from $t \bar t $ process and decays to $\tau \nu$ final state.
 A light enough charged Higgs can also decay into a $c \bar s$ final state.
-ATLAS and CMS both have looked for the charged Higgs state decaying into a $\tau \nu$~\cite{Aad:2014kga,Aaboud:2016dig,Khachatryan:2015qxa,ATLAS-CONF-2016-088} and a $ t \bar{b}$~\cite{Khachatryan:2015qxa,ATLAS-CONF-2016-089,Aad:2015typ} final state.
-In most parts of our parameter space $M_H^{\pm}> (m_t - m_b)$ and therefore $t \rightarrow H^{\pm} b$ channel is forbidden, therefore charged Higgs will be mostly produced through the associated production with a top and bottom.
-We apply the bounds on the MSSM parameter space from both CMS and ATLAS coming from the 8 TeV and 13 TeV data.
+Both ATLAS and CMS have looked for the charged Higgs state decaying into $\tau \nu$~\cite{Aad:2014kga,Aaboud:2016dig,Khachatryan:2015qxa,ATLAS-CONF-2016-088} and $ t \bar{b}$~\cite{Khachatryan:2015qxa,ATLAS-CONF-2016-089,Aad:2015typ} final states.
+In a large fraction of our parameter space $M_H^{\pm}> (m_t - m_b)$ and therefore $t \rightarrow H^{\pm} b$ channel is forbidden.
+Thus charged Higgs will mostly be produced through the associated production with top and bottom quarks.
+We apply the bounds on the MSSM parameter space from both CMS and ATLAS coming from 8 TeV and 13 TeV data.

-We have calculated the cross-section times branching ratio for the allowed parameter space for the channel $pp \to H^{\pm} t b \to (\tau \nu) t b$.
-Fig.~\ref{figtaunu}(a) and Fig.~\ref{figtaunu}(b) shows $\sigma \times$ Br$(H^{\pm} \to \tau \nu)$ for the allowed parameter space points, for 8 TeV and 13 TeV, respectively.
-In Fig.~\ref{figtaunu}(a), the red solid and green dashed line represents the upper limit on $\sigma \times$ Br$(H^{\pm} \to \tau \nu)$ at 95\% C.L. from CMS~\cite{Khachatryan:2015qxa} and ATLAS~\cite{Aad:2014kga}, respectively, for 8 TeV data.
-In Fig.~\ref{figtaunu}(b), the green dashed line represents the corresponding upper limit from ATLAS 13 TeV data at an integrated luminosity of 3.2$~$fb$^{-1}$~\cite{Aaboud:2016dig}.
-The purple dashed line corresponds to the upper limit from ATLAS 13 TeV data with higher luminosity~\cite{ATLAS-CONF-2016-088}.
-From the 13 TeV results, it is clear that a slight improvement in the existing cross-section limits will make this channel sensitive enough to probe certain fractions of the allowed parameter space.
+We have calculated the cross-section times branching ratio for the allowed parameter space points for the channel $pp \to H^{\pm} t b \to (\tau \nu) t b$.
+Fig.~\ref{figtaunu}(a) and Fig.~\ref{figtaunu}(b) show $\sigma \times$ Br$(H^{\pm} \to \tau \nu)$ for the allowed parameter space points, for 8 TeV and 13 TeV respectively.
+In Fig.~\ref{figtaunu}(a) the red solid and green dashed lines represent the upper limits on $\sigma \times$ Br$(H^{\pm} \to \tau \nu)$ at 95\% C.L. for 8 TeV data from CMS~\cite{Khachatryan:2015qxa} and ATLAS~\cite{Aad:2014kga} respectively.
+The green dashed line in Fig.~\ref{figtaunu}(b) represents the corresponding upper limit from ATLAS 13 TeV data at an integrated luminosity of 3.2$~$fb$^{-1}$~\cite{Aaboud:2016dig}, while the purple dashed line corresponds to a higher integrated luminosity of 14.7$~$fb$^{-1}$~\cite{ATLAS-CONF-2016-088}.
+From the 13 TeV results it is clear that at least an order of magnitude improvement in these cross-section limits might make this channel sensitive enough to probe certain fractions of the allowed parameter space.